punctum-im/protocol-old/PROTOCOL.md

 Returns information about the object associated with the ID.
 If the ID does not exist, it MUST return the 404 status code.

-This request MUST require authentication, unless ID 0 is being queried.
+For most IDs, prior authentication is required.
+See the List of objects with properties for more information about required authentication methods.

-Please note that this request does not, and MUST NOT, allow for operations on the ID (such as pushing or patching).
+Please note that ``/api/v1/id/$ID`` MUST NOT be pushed to or patched.

 ### GET /api/v1/id/$ID/type